-Because of the connection to environmental influences, you can use other species as more than a water indicator for plants.
+Due to the connection to environmental influences, you can use other species as more than a water indicator for plants.
 Some plants can be used to detect early evidence of insects or disease.
 For instance, petunias and fava beans are used in greenhouses to detect the presence of thrips.

-Thrips are the vectors for potentially destructive diseases, necrotic spot and tomato spotted wilt viruses.
+Thrips are the vectors for potentially destructive diseases, necrotic spot, and tomato spotted wilt viruses.
 Thrips are very attracted to these two plants and growers increase the attraction by fixing a blue sticky card to the plants.
-For some reason, this brings the thrips in droves.
+For some reason this brings the thrips in droves.

 Indicator plant lists will vary, dependent upon the issue you are trying to resolve.
 Another example is the use of saucer magnolias as indicators of when to treat for eastern tent caterpillars.
 The magnolia is not bothered by the pests but when it blooms, it indicates that it is time to treat for the larva.

 Newly installed trees are often monitored for water needs by several types of plants.
 Ajuga, impatiens, and coleus are excellent plant watering indicators.
 They are susceptible to water loss and will exhibit obvious signs such as wilting and browning of leaf tips.
 This will tell you the area is dry and you need to water.